KiteFlyKid/blog.io/about.md

 ---

 I'm a freshman majoring in cyber security SCU.
-This is a place for me to test my git skill,do some experiments or improve my online writing Anything , contact me’’。
+This is a place for me to test my git skill,do some experiments or improve my online writing \n Anything , contact me’’。